tkrisztian95/netflix-imdb-chrome-extension/readme.md

 # Browse NETFLIX with IMDb ratings
-The extension displays IMDb rating of the movies on your Netflix's browse page.
+The extension displays IMDb rating of the movies on your Netflix browse page.

 ## Descriptions
 I often find myself in the situation I want to watch a new movie i have never seen but I dont want to waste my time and do the slection only based on a good cover photo.